ckessler2/SAIV_2025_Alsomitra/README.md

 # SAIV_2025_Alsomitra
 Codebase for [Neural Network Verification for Gliding Drone Control: A Case Study](https://link.springer.com/chapter/10.1007/978-3-031-99991-8_9)

 This folder contains scripts to train and verify a neural network control system for a small bio-inspired gliding drone, actuated by changing the position of the centre of mass (CoM), using behaviour cloning.
-The drone is based on _Alsomitra macrocarpa_ and modelled with a quasi-steady 2D aerodynamic model for falling plates with a displaced CoM.
+The drone is based on gliding seeds of _Alsomitra macrocarpa_ and modelled with a quasi-steady 2D aerodynamic model for falling plates with a displaced CoM.

 # Overview
 **System requirements**